 Requiring precision in engineering models and products translates to requiring high cost and long lead times in production and development.
 For other than simple systems, expense is proportional to precision: more precision entails higher cost.
 When considering the use of fuzzy logic for a given problem, an engineer or scientist should ponder the need for exploiting the tolerance for imprecision.
-Not only does high precision dictate high costs but also it entails low tractability in a problem.
+Not only does high precision dictate high costs, but it also entails low tractability in a problem.
 Articles in the popular media illustrate the need to exploit imprecision.
-Take the "traveling salesrep" problem, for example.
-In this classic optimization problem a sales representative wants to minimize total distance traveled by considering various itineraries and schedules between a series of cities on a particular trip.
+Take the "traveling sales rep" problem, for example.
+In this classic optimization problem, a sales representative wants to minimize total distance traveled by considering various itineraries and schedules between a series of cities on a particular trip.
 For a small number of cities, the problem is a trivial exercise in enumerating all the possibilities and choosing the shortest route.
-As the number of cities to solve through an exhaustive search, even with a computer.
-For example, for 100 cities there are $100 \times 99 \times 98 \times 97 \times \cdots \times 2 \times 1$, or about 10^{200} , possible routes to consider!
+As the number of cities continues to grow, the problem quickly approaches a combinatorial explosion impossible to solve through an exhaustive search, even with a computer.
+For example, for 100 cities there are $100 \times 99 \times$ $98 \times 97 \times ... \times 2 \times 1$, or about 10^{200} , possible routes to consider!
 No computers exist today that can solve this problem through a brute-force enumeration of all the possible routes.
-There are real, practical problems analogous to the traveling salesrep problem.
-For example, such problems arise in the fabrication of circuit boards, where precise lasers drill hundreds of thousands of holes in the board.
-Deciding in which order to drill the holes (where the board moves under a stationary laser) so as to minimize drilling time is a traveling salesrep problem [Kolata, 1991].
+There are real, practical problems analogous to the traveling sales rep problem.
+For example, such problems arise in the fabrication of circuit boards, in which precise lasers drill hundreds of thousands of holes in the board.
+Deciding in which order to drill the holes (where the board moves under a stationary laser) so as to minimize drilling time is a traveling sales rep problem (Kolata, 1991).

-Thus, algorithms have been developed to solve the traveling salesrep problem in an optimal sense; that is, the exact answer is not guaranteed but an optimum answer is achievable - the optimality is measured as a percent accuracy, with 0% representing the exact answer and accuracies larger than zero representing answers of lesser accuracy.
-Suppose we consider a signal routing problem analogous to the traveling salesrep problem where we want to find the optimum path (i.e., minimum travel time) between 100,000 nodes in a network to an accuracy within 1% of the exact solution; this requires significant CPU time on a supercomputer.
+Thus, algorithms have been developed to solve the traveling sales rep problem in an optimal sense; that is, the exact answer is not guaranteed but an optimum answer is achievable; the optimality is measured as a percent accuracy, with 0% representing the exact answer and accuracies larger than zero representing answers of lesser accuracy.
+Suppose we consider a signal routing problem analogous to the traveling sales rep problem in which we want to find the optimum path (i.e., minimum travel time) between 100,000 nodes in a network to an accuracy within 1% of the exact solution; this requires significant CPU time on a supercomputer.
 If we take the same problem and increase the precision requirement a modest amount to an accuracy of 0.75%, the computing time approaches a few months!
-Now suppose we can live with an accuracy of 3.5% (quite a bit more accurate than most problems we deal with), and we want to consider an order-of-magnitude more nodes in the network, say 1,000,000; the computing time for this problem is on the order of several minutes [Kolata, 1991].
-This remarkable reduction in cost (translating time to dollars) is due solely to the acceptance of a lesser degree of precision in the optimum solution.
+Now suppose we can live with an accuracy of 3.5% (quite a bit more accurate than most problems we deal with), and we want to consider an order-of-magnitude more nodes in the network, say 1,000,000; the computing time for this problem is on the order of several minutes (Kolata, 1991).
+This remarkable reduction in cost (translating time to dollars) is solely the result of the acceptance of a lesser degree of precision in the optimum solution.
 Can humans live with a little less precision?
 The answer to this question depends on the situation, but for the vast majority of problems we deal with every day the answer is a resounding yes.